scottie-will/reTone/README.md

-# Social Media Rewriter
+# reTone

-A browser extension that uses local AI to rewrite social media posts, removing cringe, buzzwords, humblebrag, and excessive drama.
+A browser extension that uses local AI to rewrite social media posts with different styles and tones.

 ## Features